• About Trudy

 by Trudy Wendelin, L.Ac April 13, 2025

-Vietnam’s Ha Long Bay is a unique place that inspires the imagination, with mystery that’s best explained by mythology.
+Vietnam’s Ha Long Bay is a unique place that inspires the imagination, with mystery that’s best experienced on a Junk Boat Cruise.
 Ha Long Bay means “Bay of the Descending Dragons.”
-According to Myth, the …
+According …

 0 FacebookTwitterPinterestEmail